collocations.org

 Collocations for sympathy - noun

-considerable, deep, genuine, great, heartfelt, real | scant | general, popular, public, widespread
+considerable, deep, genuine, great, heartfelt, real, strong

-VERB + SYMPATHY
+VERB + sympathy

-be full of, feel, have
+feel, find, have

 She seemed to feel some sympathy for the patients.